Quantum-Optics-LKB/xp2nlse-ml/README.md

 ## Getting Started

-To utilize this repository for Nonlinear Schrödinger Equation (NLSE) parameter classification with Neural Networks, follow these steps to set up and run the model.
+To utilize this repository for Nonlinear Schrödinger Equation (NLSE) parameter estimation with Neural Networks, follow these steps to set up and run the model.

 ### Prerequisites

 ### Installation